 In some ways, the stakes for a credit card application are lower than on a big mortgage.
 The bank puts a lot less money on the line.

-Every bank – even every credit card – has different underwriting criteria.
-This is why you can get approved for some credit cards with a lower credit score, but be turned down for others.
+Every credit card company has different underwriting criteria.
+This is why you can get approved for some credit cards but be turned down for others.

-A bank’s actual underwriting is a trade secret, but we know generally what they look for.
+Though their decision-making process is a trade secret, we know generally what they want to see on your report:

 Missing a single credit card payment or forgetting about a medical bill that ultimately ends up going to collections isn’t the end of the world.
 Such a slip might reduce your credit score by 10 or 20 points for a year or two, but it won’t take you from 750 to 500 overnight.